Purposeful Living & Olga Murray: A Celebration and an Invitation

 If you’d like to learn more (and to see Olga Murray live over Zoom!), click here to register for our upcoming virtual Founder’s Day celebration!
 Join NYF’s email list here.

-To support NYF’s mission during this challenging time – bringing Health, Freedom, Shelter, and Education to Nepalese children – please donate here.
+To support NYF’s mission during this challenging time – bringing Education, Health, Shelter, and Freedom to Nepali children – please donate here.
 For more powerful impact, consider making yours a monthly donation!